Linden Hall School

-The Mary Dixon Chapel was built in 1885 in memory of the alumna by the same name, who graduated from Linden Hall in the mid-19th century.
-It is currently used by the Linden Hall Music Department as their practice and performance venue.
+Linden Hall School Photo #7 - The Mary Dixon Chapel, built in 1885, is used by the Linden Hall Music Department as a practice and performance venue.

-- Linden Hall is an independent, single-sex, college-preparatory, day and boarding school for girls grades 6-12.
+- Linden Hall is an independent college-preparatory boarding and day school for girls in grades 6-12.

-- Accredited by the Middle States Association of Schools and Colleges, Linden Hall was founded in 1746 and is the oldest all-girls` boarding school in the United States.
+- Accredited by the Middle States Association of Schools and Colleges and the Pennsylvania Association of Independent Schools, Linden Hall was founded in 1746 by the Moravian Church, and is the oldest all-girls' boarding school in the United States.

-- Linden Hall provides a thoughtful, inclusive, and cooperative community, where students grow into leaders without the complications of social competitiveness.
+- Linden Hall is a diverse, inclusive, and friendly community, where students grow into leaders with the support of caring faculty and classmates.

 - The adults in our community model lifelong learning, intellectual inquisitiveness, and a sense of fun; as a result, students at Linden Hall are empowered to embark upon new adventures, to celebrate successes, and to learn from their challenges.